 $10,000 – $17,000 | |

-For patients coming from the US or UK, the savings from treatment abroad are substantial, often more than half the home-country price, which is why Thailand and Turkey draw so many international patients.
-The point of comparing countries is not simply to find the lowest number, though: the right destination balances price against surgeon experience, hospital accreditation, and how comfortable you will be recovering there for several weeks.
+For patients coming from the US or UK, the savings from treatment abroad are substantial.
+They often reach more than half the home-country price.
+That is why Thailand and Turkey attract international patients in large numbers.
+The point of comparing countries is not simply to find the lowest number.
+The right destination balances price against surgeon experience and hospital accreditation.
+It also matters how comfortable you will be recovering there for several weeks.

 How Much Does MTF Top Surgery Cost?